 - offshore safety

-- energy research and technologies: specifically on smart grids, energy storage, nuclear waste, and Carbon Capture & Storage
+- energy research and technologies: specifically on smart grids, energy storage, nuclear waste, and carbon capture and storage.

 Energy and the Trans-Atlantic Trade and Investment Partnership